wordofwarning/wordofwarning.org/current/2013-domestic/evans/index.md

 ####Credits
 Written and performed by J. Fergus Evans.
-Co-produced by Contact with support from The Albany; supported by the National Lottery through Arts Council England.
+Co-produced by Contact with support from The Albany.
+Supported by the National Lottery through Arts Council England.
 Image by 'Off the Grid' and photography by Roshana Rubin-Mayhew.
 Domestic is produced by hÅb; supported by Z-arts + City Response Limited.

 ####Websites